chisui/dakka/thesis/main.md

 #### Composing references

-If we assume that a reference to an actor is represented by the actors path relative to the actor system root, we could in theory compose actor references or even create our own.
-To do this in a typesafe manner we need to know what actors an actor may create.
-For this we add a new type family to the `Actor` class.
+If we assume that a reference to an actor is represented by the actors path, relative to the actor system root, we could in theory compose actor references or even create our own.
+To allow for actor reference composition in a typesafe manner we need to know what actors an actor may create.
+To expose which actors an actor may create, we add a new type family to the `Actor` class.

 ```haskell
     type Creates a :: [*]
     type Creates a = '[]
 ```

-This type family is of kind `[*]` so it's a list of all actor types this actor can create.
+The type family `Create` has the kind `[*]`, which represents a list of all actor types actor `a` can create.
 We additionally provide a default that is the empty list.
 So if we don't override the `Creates` type family for a specific actor, we assume that this actor does not create any other actors.

-We can now also use this typefamily to enforce this assumption on the `create'` and `create` functions.
+We can now also use the `Create` typefamily to enforce the assumption on the `create'` and `create` functions that the type of any actor created by an actor has to be present in the `Create a` list.

 ```haskell
 create' :: (Actor b, Elem b (Creates a)) => Proxy b -> ActorContext a ()